-The Stories of the Revolution project invited West Cork children to record oral history from the older community about the 1916-23 revolutionary period in their home countries, and to summit these stories in essay form.
+The Stories of the Revolution project invited West Cork children to record oral history from their families and the older community about the 1916-23 revolutionary period in their home countries, and to submit these stories in essay form.

-Thanks to the ongoing support of Cork County Council, the entire collection of essays can now be browsed and searched on this website.
+Thanks to the ongoing support of Cork County Council, the entire collection of essays can now be browsed and searched HERE.

 The original hard copies of the projects also form a ‘Stories of the Revolution’ archive at the Cork City and County Archives Institute where they will be preserved for posterity.

-Highlights of some of the essays are also included in the ‘Stories of the Revolution’ book by Terri Kearney, published by Cork County Council in 2022, which can be purchased HERE.
+Highlights from some of the essays are also included in the ‘Stories of the Revolution’ book by Terri Kearney and Margaret Murphy, available to purchase online HERE

 We would like to thank all of teachers and staff at the participating schools alongside the students and their interviewees for embracing this project so wholeheartedly.

-And we would also like to sincerely thank Cork County Council for enabling this worthwhile project and Access Credit Union for its sponsorship of the inaugural year’s prizes.
+And we would also like to sincerely thank Cork County Council for enabling this worthwhile project.

-And we hope that you will enjoy reading these wonderful stories half as much as we enjoyed the process of collecting them.
+We hope that you will enjoy reading these wonderful stories half as much as we enjoyed the process of collecting them!

 The archive and research material made available on this website can be used provided that the source is acknowledged.